 The "character constant" form yields the value the character maps to in the current charmap.
 For example, by default (refer to ascii(7)) "A" yields 65.
-A character constant must represent a single value, so it cannot include multiple characters, or characters which map to multiple values.
-See "Character maps" for information on charmaps, and "String expressions" for information on escape characters allowed in character constants
+See "Character maps" for information on charmaps.

 The last one, Game Boy graphics, is quite interesting and useful.
 After the backtick, 8 digits between 0 and 3 are expected, corresponding to pixel values.
 The resulting value is the two bytes of tile data that would produce that row of pixels.
 For example, "01012323" is equivalent to "\$0F55".